Weird Science

 The setup is very simple: connect the speaker to the amplifier as usual, then connect the amplifier to the frequency generator (e.g., the sound card output).
 When the amplifier and generator are turned on, the speaker diaphragm will vibrate at the selected frequency.
 Next, pour a small amount of non-Newtonian fluid onto the diaphragm (if you want to protect the speaker, you can place a thin sheet of plastic foil over the diaphragm before pouring the fluid).
 The setup should look something like this:

 After pouring a small amount of fluid onto the diaphragm, turn everything on.
-By adjusting the frequency, you can create a standing wave in the fluid (these are dynamic conditions—at different points in the fluid, the vibration forces will differ, so the viscosity of the fluid may vary significantly within short distances.
+By adjusting the frequency, you can create a standing wave in the fluid (at different points in the fluid, the vibration forces will differ, so the viscosity of the fluid may vary significantly within short distances.
 This is the basis of the observed effects).
 Sometimes, the phenomenon needs a trigger, such as blowing air onto the fluid’s surface through a thin tube or gently stirring it.
 Other times, it occurs spontaneously.
-The fluid’s surface becomes uneven—some areas begin to collapse, while others rise, forming finger-like protrusions that can extend quite high and move around.
+The fluid’s surface becomes uneven; some areas begin to collapse, while others rise, forming finger-like protrusions that can extend quite high and move around.
 It looks truly fascinating.
 The whole scene resembles some kind of living creature, like an amoeba.
 Occasionally, a portion of the fluid separates from the rest and astonishingly begins to climb up the sloped wall of the diaphragm.
 Notice that these upward movements defy gravity, occurring at the expense of the speaker diaphragm's vibration energy.
-When the vibrations stop, all effects cease, and the fluid settles at the bottom of the diaphragm—only to "come alive" again when vibrations are resumed.
+When the vibrations stop, all effects cease, and the fluid settles at the bottom of the diaphragm to "come alive" again when vibrations are resumed.
 Below is a video showcasing the results I achieved:

 Enjoy!